DaveRandom/JOM/readme.md

     public ?Node shift();

     /**
      * Insert a new node before the supplied reference node.
-If the reference node is NULL it is equivalent to push().
+If $beforeNode is NULL it is equivalent to push().
      *
      * @throws InvalidSubjectNodeException when $beforeNode is not a member of the array, or $node is invalid.
      * @throws WriteOperationForbiddenException when there is an active iterator for the array.